 In February of 2021, Gnade launched a record label to release poetry and stories on cassette.
-Hello America Stereo Cassette has issued tapes and mixtape tracks from Jared Thomas Friend with music by Gogo Erlandson and Death Ribbons, Canada's Prairie Girl Collective, Juliet Escoria, Nicole Morning, Youthmovies (a reissue of Honey Slides), Gary Bunting, Eileen Ramos, Marty Hillard of the rap group Ebony Tusks, Lora Mathis, Dmitry Samarov, Jessie Lynn McMains, Nathaniel Kennon Perkins, and more.
+Hello America Stereo Cassette has issued tapes and mixtape tracks from Jared Thomas Friend with music by Gogo Erlandson and Death Ribbons, Canada's Prairie Girl Collective, Juliet Escoria, Nicole Morning, Youthmovies (a reissue of Honey Slides), Gary Bunting, Eileen Ramos, Marty Hillard of the rap group Ebony Tusks, Lora Mathis, Dmitry Samarov, Mallory Smart, Jessie Lynn McMains, Nathaniel Kennon Perkins, and more.

 His most recent release is a book version of the pamphlet Simple Steps to a Life Less Shitty, released in August of 2021 by Bread & Roses Press.
 Gnade's next novel, After Tonight, Everything Will Be Different, will be released on January 5th, 2022 by Bread & Roses Press and Three One G. A collection of audio recordings of writing entitled The World of Today and The World of Tomorrow, will be released by Hello America Stereo Cassette on November.
 26th, 2021.